Thoughts and pictures of my adventures through life. I love traveling, being outside, meeting new people and just experiencing all life has to offer!

 Before starting our tour they made

 us dress in these silly outfits claiming it was so we didn’t get dirty while in the mines.
 I, however, believe it was just so the staff could have something to laugh at.
-We rode a train into the mountain, slid down slides to get to different levels of the mine, rode across an underground lake in a wooden raft (the whole scene could have been from Lord of the Rings or Harry Potter) and we traveled into Germany all in the course of two hours.
+We rode a train into the mountain, slid down slides to get to different levels of the mine, rode across an underground lake in a wooden raft (the whole scene could have been from Lord of the Rings or Harry Potter) and we traveled into

 One of the coolest parts of the tour was our tour guide herself.
 She started the tour off in German and says, “Mein Englisch ist schleck.
 Ich werde in Deutsch sprechen.”
 My English is bad and I’m going to speak in German.
 And it was, the entire tour was in German.
 I think it made the experience more authentic.
 When I come back here I’m going to do everything in German even if I don’t understand a thing.
 It was awesome to hear the tour in the original language it was suppose to be spoken in.
 Overall, a great day.
 And if you were wondering we caught the bus back down, so we didn’t have to walk back down.